 12. Claire has \$300 in an account.
 She decides she is going to take out \$25 each month.

 13. Each day Tania decides to do something nice for 2 strangers.
-What is the relationship between the number people helped and days?
+What is the relationship between the total number of people helped and days?